The Human Abstract by William Blake – Complete Poem Explanation | Summary & Analysis

 The poem “The Human Abstract" by William Blake

-1. Original Readings (text) of the poem “The Human Abstract" by William Blake:
+1. About the Poem / Background of the poem “The Human Abstract" by William Blake:

 Pity would be no more,